Frequently Asked Questions

 Tell me about your self-defense seminars.

-Our typical self-defense seminar is a one-day, three-hour session.
-We schedule these on a regular basis, open to the public, and also hold seminars by request.
-We can arrange the latter for any group (youth, seniors, disabled, a company's employees, health fairs etc.), and can schedule them on a one-time, intermittent, or recurring basis, as well as adjusting the length or content according to your needs.
-We'll train you at our location or yours.
-Contact us to schedule a seminar for your group!
+Our typical self-defense seminar is a one-day, three-hour session, which we can hold for any group (youth, seniors, disabled, a company's employees etc.), and can schedule them on a one-time, intermittent, or recurring basis, as well as adjusting the length or content according to your needs.
+Contact us to discuss your needs and to schedule a seminar for your group!

 All of our seminars provide effective, easy-to-learn defenses against common attacks - armed and unarmed, standing and on the ground.
 We also address recognizing and dealing with pre-attack situations; dealing with lower-level threats (when a harsher response is not required); and the very important subject of the legal ramifications of self defense.